tinacms/tinacms-site/content/docs/fields/group-list.md

 ## Definition

 Below is an example of how a `group-list` field could be defined in a JSON form.
-Read more on passing in JSON form field options [here](/docs/gatsby/json#customizing-json-forms).
+Read more on passing in JSON form field config options [here](/docs/gatsby/json#customizing-json-forms).

 For example, if we had a list of authors in a JSON file: